Indonesia's looser palm plantation rules renew conflict between jobs, environment

 "We are considered illegal even though we believe this land has been passed down by our ancestors through generations since before Indonesia's independence," he said, referring to the country's founding in 1945.

-Gaining legal status would also allow smallholder to join a government to replace low-yielding trees with better seedlings.
+Gaining legal status would also allow smallholders to join a government programme to replace low-yielding trees with better seedlings.

 Indonesia is the world's top producer of palm oil with exports in 2020 estimated at about $23 billion, though its expansion has often been in areas of once plentiful tropical forests.